DanMolenhouse/CMU-95-702-Distributed-Systems-Project3/README.md

 0. Install Gson in IntelliJ
 1. Build a standalone blockchain that allows the user to:
   a.
 View basic blockchain status.
 This includes:
-      - number of transactions on the chain
+      - Number of transactions on the chain
-      - difficulty of the most recent block
+      - Difficulty of the most recent block
-      - total difficulty for all blocks
+      - Total difficulty for all blocks
-      - hashes per second of the current machine
+      - Hashes per second of the current machine
-      - expected hashes for whole chain
+      - Expected hashes for whole chain
-      - nonce for the most recent block
+      - Nonce for the most recent block
-      - hash of the whole chain
+      - Hash of the whole chain
   b.
 Add a transaction to the chain.
       - For the purposes of this simple blockchain, a transaction is simply a string that says something like "Bob pays Joe 50 Coins".
 The user also chooses a difficulty in this step, which is the number of leading 0's in the hash of the block.
   c.
 Verify the blockchain.